norestraint/desafio/doc/ideasTODO.md

 #A list of ideas to implement or improve on the project

+- [ ] Use `schemas` to implement the client, credit card and purchases logic.

+- [ ] Use `s/constrained` to validate the data of the schemas.

+- [ ] Use `defmulti` on the function that searches a purchase by value or merchant name.

-- [ ] Use `atoms` to define a multi-client logic and implement a mutable pucheses list.
+- [ ] Use `atoms` or `refs` to define a multi-client logic and implement a mutable pucheses list.

 - [ ] Use function declaration as variables inside a `let` statement as follow:
 ```